 Where did shamanism come from?

 Shamanism is the oldest form in which humans have sought connection with nature and the creative forces; there is evidence that shamanism has existed for at least the past 20,000 years and ancient traditions carry shamanism even further back into our collective past.
-Shamanism has been documented on every continent and seems to have been a common tradition amongst all hunter gatherer and indigenous communities, suggesting that it may have emerged as an evolutionary ‘tool’ of the brain for survival.
+The practice of shamanism has been documented on every continent and seems to have been a common tradition amongst all hunter-gatherer and indigenous communities, suggesting that it may have emerged as an evolutionary ‘tool’ of the brain for survival.

 Shamanic journey is a practice common to all shamans throughout history in which the shaman enters an altered state of consciousness to retrieve information from helping spirits.
 Using a form of rhythmic percussion such as a drum or rattle is the safest and most accessible way to reach this state of consciousness.
 At the rate of about 4 to 4 1/2 beats per second the brain is able to enter a theta state, the state in between being awake and asleep where clairvoyance and creativity can be fostered.